Pavin Smith Player Props: Diamondbacks vs. Padres

-After going 2-for-3 with a home run and an RBI in his most recent game, Pavin Smith and the Arizona Diamondbacks take on the San Diego Padres (who will hand the ball to Michael Wacha) at 9:40 PM ET on Thursday.
+After going 0-for-1 in his most recent game, Pavin Smith and the Arizona Diamondbacks face the San Diego Padres (who will start Seth Lugo) at 9:40 PM ET on Friday.

-He racked up two hits (going 2-for-3 with a home run and an RBI) in his most recent appearance against the Cardinals.
+He had a hitless performance in his last game (0-for-1) against the Padres.

 Pavin Smith Game Info & Props vs. the Padres